NehGuk/NehGuk.github.io/README.md

 ![image](/screenshot.png)

 Hello world!
-As a front-end development student, one of my tasks was to create a portfolio website.
-This is my initial attempt.
+As a front-end development student, one of my assignments was to create a portfolio website.
+This is what I came up with.

 ## Description